kboroz/TimeSeriesPrediction/Week02_(S)ARIMA(X) + GARCH/README.md

 OPTIONAL:

-If your focus is one financial data
+If your focus is on financial data

 Check-out some GARCH-Models: